trallard/BAD_days/notebooks/tutorial.md

 ![png]({{ site.url}}{{ site.baseurl }}/notebooks/tutorial_files/tutorial_34_0.png)

-The plot is not very easy to read, so we will add some colurs and a legend so we know which gene each bar segment corresponds to.
+The plot is not very easy to read, so we will add some colours and a legend so that we know which gene each bar segment corresponds to.

 <br>
-<font color ='#00bcd4'> In [28]: </font>
+<font color ='#00bcd4'> In [20]: </font>

 {% highlight R %}
 # custom colours
-colours = c('lightblue',  'mediumpurple', 'lavender', 'midnightblue')
+colours = c('lightblue2',   'slateblue', '#BD7BB8', '#2B377A')

-barplot(mygenelist, col = colours, legend = TRUE)
+barplot(mygenelist, col = colours, legend = TRUE, border = 'white')
 box()
 {% endhighlight %}